pengbiostatlab/SLCARE/README.md

 ## Semiparametric Latent Class Analysis for Recurrent Events

-**SLCARE** implements a latent class analysis of recurrent event data based on a semeparametric multiplicative modeling.
+**SLCARE** implements a latent class analysis of recurrent event data based on a semiparametric multiplicative modeling.

 You can install SLCARE from github with: